EI2030/Low-power-E-Paper-OS/Theoretical Kernel ideas.md

 An analogy in chemistry is electrons that hop around the atoms in molecule, such as carbonate: https://en.wikipedia.org/wiki/Carbonate

-The property confers a double bond cycling around the molecule to produce a more stable charge than two fixed single bonds and a double bond.
-This is also why sucrose and (https://en.wikipedia.org/wiki/Resonance_(chemistry))
+The property confers a double bond cycling around the molecule to produce a more stable charge than two fixed single bonds and a double bond.  (https://en.wikipedia.org/wiki/Resonance_(chemistry))

 This property is also seen in aromatic compounds where the electron shares a double bond with six carbon atoms: https://en.wikipedia.org/wiki/Aromaticity